Q-learning with Adjoint Matching: Baselines

 where $\tilde a = \mathrm{ODE}(f_\theta(s, \cdot, \cdot), z)$ and $\mathrm{Clip}[\cdot]_{a}^{b}$ is an element-wise clipping function that makes sure the actions are within the valid range $[-1, 1]$.

-Intuitively, the Gaussian SAC policy edits the behavior flow policy by modifying its output action where $\sigma_a$ is the hyperparameter that controls how much the origianl behavior actions can be edited.
+Intuitively, the Gaussian SAC policy edits the behavior flow policy by modifying its output action where $\sigma_a$ is the hyperparameter that controls how much the original behavior actions can be edited.

 The critic loss is the standard TD backup: